 The information on this website is intended to assist you in making an aware and informed decision in choosing a beach destination appropriate to your personal ocean skill level.
 Hawaii Beach Safety strives to deliver the most accurate, timely information available to promote a positive beach experience.
 These alerts are provided for your informational purposes only.

-...HIGH SURF ADVISORY FOR EAST FACING SHORES OF KAUAI OAHU MOLOKAI MAUI AND BIG ISLAND...
+...HIGH SURF ADVISORY FOR NORTH AND WEST FACING SHORES OF NIIHAU KAUAI OAHU AND MOLOKAI AND NORTH FACING SHORES OF MAUI...

-...HIGH SURF ADVISORY REMAINS IN EFFECT UNTIL 6 AM HST MONDAY...
+...HIGH SURF ADVISORY IN EFFECT UNTIL 6 PM FRIDAY...

 * IMPACTS...Moderate.
-Expect strong breaking waves, shore break, and strong longshore and rip currents making swimming difficult and dangerous.
+Strong breaking waves and strong currents will make swimming dangerous.